silverhawks1010/silverhawks1010/ReadMe.md

 ## ➦ 🔧 Skills

-➣ I master the following programming languages: Python, GLua, Java, HTML/CSS.
+➣ I master the following programming languages: Python, GLua, Java, HTML/CSS, SQL.

 ➣ I have skills in the unix domain.